 - Leave the finish to dry.

-Once the finish dries, sand it using fine-grit sandpaper.
-Sanding will remove bumps and imperfections from the finish so the polyurethane can dry properly.
-After sanding, remove the dust from the surface using a clean rag or a vacuum.
+Sand the finish with fine-grit sandpaper to remove bumps and imperfections so the sealer can stick and dry properly.
+Remove the dust from the finish with a clean rag (or vacuum) after sanding.

 3. Apply Primer (Optional)